DFRobot/DFRobot_MAX17043/micropython/readme.md

-# DFRobot_MAX17043 Gravity：Lipo Battery Management Module
+# DFRobot_MAX17043 Gravity：3.7V Li Battery Fuel Gauge

 The MAX17043 is ultra-compact, low-cost,host-side fuel-gauge systems for lithium-ion (Li+) batter-ies in handheld and portable equipment.